 - you will need to add the SAPPA web browser address to your trusted website list in your browser

 - a warning message will then be displayed instructing you to enable pop-up for SAPPA

 - you can configure your browser to allow a specific website to be exempted from being blocked.

 Mapland sells a range of products from the Department of Water and Environment (DEW) data, mapping or customised mapping, aerial imagery and aerial photography library.

 Please contact Mapland for more detailed pricing.

-The Department of Planning, Transport & Infrastructure (DPTI) are progressively improving spatial delineation of land parcels on the SAPPA.
+The Attorney-General's Department (AGD) are progressively improving spatial delineation of land parcels on the SAPPA.